Devastating Wildfires Force California's Largest Utility To Plan Sale Of Gas Assets

 The stakes

 A sale would have big implications for the company, which supplies electricity and gas to more than 5 million California households and has more than 20,000 employees.
-PG&E's natural gas assets account for between 20 to 30 percent of the company.
+PG&E's natural gas assets account for between 20 percent to 30 percent of the company.

-The company sources, who spoke to NPR and provided supporting documents, say the planning for Project Falcon began shortly after the 2017 wine country fires and picked up again in earnest this past June, when Cal Fire determined PG&E was responsible for at least a dozen of those fires.
-The planning, the sources say, has accelerated following November's Camp Fire.
+The company sources who spoke to NPR and provided supporting documents say the planning for Project Falcon began shortly after the 2017 wine country fires and picked up again in earnest this past June, when Cal Fire determined that PG&E was responsible for at least a dozen Northern California fires.
+The planning, the sources say, has accelerated since the Camp Fire.

 The sources also said the company would like to present its own plan before one is imposed by regulators.